 Insurance Claims Operations

-Capital Community College in partnership with The Hartford, United States Department of Labor, and the Connecticut Department of Labor designed and implemented an Insurance Claims Operations Registered Apprenticeship Program.
-Apprentices participate in insurance related instruction, paid on-the-job training, mentoring, and academic coaching.
-Upon successful completion of the one-year program, apprentices will earn their associate degrees, a non-credit certificate in Insurance Claims Operations, 12 college credits for the related insurance instruction, the Connecticut Adjuster’s license, and the Connecticut Department of Labor Registered Apprenticeship certificate.
-In collaboration with The Hartford, Capital Community College opened Connecticut’s first Insurance Claims Operations simulated classroom to support the apprenticeship program.
+Capital Community College has partnered with The Hartford, the United States Department of Labor, and the Connecticut Department of Labor to design and implement a Registered Apprenticeship Program in Insurance Claims Operations.
+Apprentices participate in insurance-related instruction, paid on-the-job training, mentoring, and academic coaching while working on the final year of their associate degrees.
+Upon successful completion of the one-year program apprentices have completed their degrees, obtained non-credit certificates in Insurance Claims Operations, earned 12 college credits for the related insurance instruction, passed the Connecticut Adjuster’s license exam, and received their CTDOL Registered Apprenticeship certificates.

 - MAT 137 Intermediate Algebra